The Piezoelectric Effect

-This phenomenon was discovered in 1880 by Jacques and Pierre Curie brothers on some crystalline minerals, such as quartz.
+It is a phenomenon discovered in 1880 by the brothers Jacques and Pierre Curie on certain crystalline minerals, such as quartz.
 It takes its name from the Greek word “piezein,” which means “to press” or “to squeeze.”
-This effect immediately found numerous applications, but the main one is the transformation of electric energy into mechanical vibration.
-In fact, by generating a sinusoidal voltage at the poles of the PZT elements, i.e. continuously varying from positive to negative and vice versa, the elements are stretched and narrowed at very high frequencies (33,000 Hz in the case of the case).
+This effect immediately found numerous applications, but the main one is the transformation or transduction of electrical energy into mechanical vibration.
+In essence, by applying a sinusoidal voltage to the poles of the PZT elements, which continuously varies from positive to negative and vice versa, the elements elongate and contract at very high frequencies (33,000 Hz in our case).

-As already mentioned in another chapter, in the sector ns. of the washing are very high, and this was only possible with the development of very special ceramic materials obtained by the formation of fine powders of metal oxides, generally titanium or zirconium with lead or barium (PbTiO2-PbZrO3-BaTiO3) in well-coded proportions and then heated to mix evenly.
+In the field of ultrasonic cleaning, very high power levels are required.
+This has been made possible only through the development of special ceramic materials obtained by mixing fine powders of metallic oxides. generally titanium or zirconium with lead or barium (PbTiO2-PbZrO3-BaTiO3), in well-defined proportions, and then heated to mix uniformly.

-All of this is mixed with organic binder and placed in melds with different shapes to obtain the various models: disks, rings, plates, tubes, etc. The material is heated for a determined time during which the powders sinter and assume a very compact structure.
-Finally, the cooled pieces are mechanically machined to obtain the desired precise dimensions and ultimately the electrodes are applied to the faces (usually silver applied with vacuum metallization) are then applied to the surfaces.
+The mixture is then blended with an organic binding material and placed into molds of various shapes to obtain different models: discs, rings, plates, tubes, etc. The material is heated for a specific duration, during which the powders sinter and form a highly compact structure.
+Finally, the cooled pieces are mechanically processed to achieve the desired precise dimensions, and electrodes (usually silver applied with vacuum metallization) are then applied to the surfaces.

 At this point, the product has a simple crystalline structure with cubic symmetry and dipoles without any electrical charge at a temperature above the Curie point.
-On the contrary, just below the point of Curie the structure assumes a tetragonal or rhomboidal symmetry and the dipoles have an electric charge..
+On the contrary, just below the Curie point, the structure assumes a tetragonal or rhombohedral symmetry, and the dipoles acquire an electric charge.

-At this point, the dipoles loaded, but randomly arranged in the reticular structure, must be oriented in the same direction (polarized) in order to obtain the maximum piezoelectric effect.
-Then the material is heated up just below the Curie point and simultaneously subjected to a strong electric field whereby the dipoles are oriented in the same direction.
-When the electric field is removed most of the dipoles retain the orientation assumed, i.e. the material keeps the polarization i.e. the piezoelectric effect at maximum efficiency.
+Subsequently, the charged dipoles, although randomly oriented within the lattice structure, need to be aligned in the same direction (polarized) in order to achieve maximum piezoelectric effect.
+Then, the material is heated to just below the Curie point and simultaneously subjected to a strong electric field, causing the dipoles to align in the same direction.
+When the electric field is removed, the majority of the dipoles retain their orientation, resulting in the maximum piezoelectric effect.